 Changes in environmental laws and regulations occur frequently, and any changes that result in more stringent and costly waste handling, storage, transport, disposal or cleanup requirements could materially adversely affect our operations and financial position, as well as those of the oil and gas industry in general.
 For instance, recent scientific studies have suggested that emissions of certain gases, commonly referred to as "greenhouse gases" and including carbon dioxide and methane, may be contributing to warming of the Earth's atmosphere.
 In response to such studies, the U.S. Congress is actively considering climate change-related legislation to restrict greenhouse gas emissions.
 One bill recently approved by the U.S. Senate Environment and Public Works Committee, known as the Lieberman - Warner Climate Security Act or S. 2191, would require a 70% reduction in emissions of greenhouse gases from sources within the United States between 2012 and 2050.
 A vote on this bill by the full Senate is expected to occur before mid-year 2008.
 In addition, at least 17 states have already taken legal measures to reduce emissions of greenhouse gases, primarily through the planned development of greenhouse gas emission inventories and/or regional greenhouse gas cap and trade programs.
 Also, as a result of the U.S. Supreme Court's decision on April 2, 2007 in Massachusetts, et al. v.
 EPA, the EPA may be required to regulate greenhouse gas emissions from mobile sources (e.g., cars and trucks) even if Congress does not adopt new legislation specifically addressing emissions of greenhouse gases.
 The EPA has indicated that it will issue a rulemaking notice to address greenhouse gas emissions from vehicles and automobile fuels, although the date for the issuance of this notice has not been finalized.
-The Court's holding in Massachusetts that greenhouse gas emissions from stationary sources under certain Clean Air Act programs.
+The Court's holding in Massachusetts that greenhouse gases fall under the federal Clean Air Act's definition of "air pollutant" may also result in future regulation of greenhouse gase emissions from stationary sources under certain Clean Air Act programs.
 New legislation or regulatory programs that restrict emissions of greenhouse gases in areas where we conduct business could adversely affect our operations and demand for our products.